adopt-a-trail

 Sign Me Up

-It is worth noting that a couple of our trails are quite long so we have split them in two sections.
-This does not mean you cannot take the whole trail, just indicate that you would like the part 1 and part 2 section together.
-Also if you would like to take ownership of more than one trail you can also ask to do that and depending on the response we get you may be given this second trail.
-Our trails are all prefixed with the number 34 which is our club number in the ATV Federation.
+It is worth noting that a couple of our trails are quite long, so we have split them in two or more sections.
+This does not mean you cannot take the whole trail, just indicate that you would like both sections.
+Also, if you would like to take responsibility for more than one trail you are welcome to do that.
+Our trails are all prefixed with the number 34 which is our club’s number in the ATV Federation.
 The only exception is Trail # 18 which is the Provincial trail.

 Trail #